Length of Eligibility

 If you choose NOT to enroll (i.e., stop out) for one or more academic terms after becoming a DSF Finalist, the time taken off from college will be deducted from your remaining years of scholarship eligibility.

-You may re-apply for the DSF Scholarship at any time during within your remaining years of eligibility as long as you receive an initial DSF Scholarship award payment by December 31 of the calendar year immediately following your graduation from high school.
+You may re-apply for the DSF Scholarship at any time during within your remaining years of eligibility as long as you receive an initial DSF Scholarship award payment by December 31 of year immediately following your graduation from high school.
 However, you must meet all DSF application deadlines and scholarship requirements to receive a payment each term.

 Initial Payment Deadline